With Dual Diagnosis Treatment

 Call (855) 209-1575 to get 24/7 help with dual diagnosis treatment.

 Learn MorePrestera Center Margarette Leach Center For Youth is a mental health clinic in Cabell County, West Virginia, located at 1 Prestera Way, 25705 zip code.
 Prestera Center Margarette Leach Center For Youth offers telemedicine/telehealth and outpatient treatment.
-Prestera Center Margarette Leach Center For Youth provides cognitive behavioral therapy, group therapy and individual psychotherapy to children / adolescents and young adults.
-Prestera Center Margarette Leach Center For Youth also supports people with PTSD, people requiring dual diagnosis treatment and children/adolescents with serious emotional disturbance.
-Some other services provided by Prestera Center Margarette Leach Center For Youth include education services, psychosocial rehabilitation services and suicide prevention services.
+Prestera Center Margarette Leach Center For Youth provides trauma therapy, group therapy and cognitive behavioral therapy to children / adolescents and young adults.
+Prestera Center Margarette Leach Center For Youth also supports people requiring dual diagnosis treatment, people with PTSD and children/adolescents with serious emotional disturbance.
+Some other services provided by Prestera Center Margarette Leach Center For Youth include suicide prevention services, psychosocial rehabilitation services and case management.

 Learn MoreCall (855) 209-1575 to get 24/7 help with dual diagnosis treatment.